chroju/tfmodule/README.md

   instance_comment = "" // no default value
 }

+# You can replace module name with -n or --name option
+# With --minimum option, ignore variables which is given the default value
-$ tfmodule template "../modules/hoge" -n "hoge" --required-only module "hoge" {
+$ tfmodule template "../modules/hoge" -n "fuga" --minimum module "hoge" {
   source = "../modules/hoge"